tillgrallert/tillgrallert.github.io-old/_posts/2015-08-24-online-resource-muqtabas.md

 ## WikiSource

-It seems that somebody took the pains to upload the tet from *shamela* to WikiSource.
+It seems that somebody took the pains to upload the text from *shamela* to WikiSource.
 Unfortunately it is impossible to browse the entire journal.
 Instead one has to adress each individual and consecutively numbered issue, e.g. Vol. 4, No. 1 is listed as [No. 37](https://ar.wikisource.org/wiki/%D9%85%D8%AC%D9%84%D8%A9_%D8%A7%D9%84%D9%85%D9%82%D8%AA%D8%A8%D8%B3/%D8%A7%D9%84%D8%B9%D8%AF%D8%AF_37)

 # [TEI edition of *al-Muqtabas*](https://github.com/tillgrallert/digital-muqtabas)